-The Sub-fund uses fundamental analysis to select companies with an attractive expected return profile.
-The Sub-fund also incorporates sustainability criteria into its company analysis.
-The Sub-fund is actively managed to invest in companies with an attractive risk and return profile, with deviation limits relative to the index.
-Therefore, the composition of the Sub-fund's investments may materially differ from that of the index.
-The benchmark is a representative reflection of the investment universe.
+The Sub-fund is actively managed to focus on companies with an attractive risk-return profile according to our fundamental investment process, with deviation limits applied relative to the index.
+Consequently, the composition of the Sub-fund's investments may materially differ from that of the index.
+The index provides a representative depiction of the investment universe.
 The Sub-fund may invest in securities that are not part of the index.
+The Sub-fund's stock selection process is based on fundamental analysis and includes consideration of ESG factors.

-The Sub-fund promotes environmental and/or social characteristics, as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, as amended or supplemented from time to time).
+The Sub-fund promotes environmental and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (concerning sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).

-The Sub-fund applies Stewardship as well as an ESG integration approach and exclusion criteria regarding various activities.
+The Fund applies Stewardship and exclusion criteria concerning various activities.
 Additional information can be found in the prospectus.

-The Sub-fund takes into account the principal adverse impacts (PAIs) on sustainability factors mainly through Stewardship.
-Information on the principal adverse impacts on sustainability factors can be found in the prospectus.
+The Fund takes into account the Principal Adverse Impacts (PAIs) on sustainability factors primarily through Stewardship.
+Information regarding the main adverse impacts on sustainability factors can be found in the prospectus.